tluolamo/python-django-mp/README.md

 You also need to make sure `DEBUG=False` and provide appropriate `ALLOWED_HOSTS` setting.

+Finally you want to use the following command to install the last known good environment:

+    pipenv install --ignore-pipfile

 ### DB
 For the main DB good alternative would be [PostgreSQL](https://www.postgresql.org/) you can get a instance from [ElephantSQL](https://www.elephantsql.com/) as a service.
 To configure Django to use it instead you will settings file: